Authority Cited: Holyday

 BKG Bio-tweet: Cleric; poet; trans.
 Horace, Juvenal, Persius; SJ thought him more scholar and critic than poet, cites sermons

 Categories (list of works cited – preliminary) [BKG Note: no Holyday cites were found in the 1755 Dict.
-Four Holiday cites were identified as added in the 1773 Dict. vol. 1; 61 cites added in Dict. vol.2.
+Four Holiday cites were identified as added in the 1773 Dict. vol. 1, all under the letter "G"; 61 cites added in Dict. vol. 2.
 Reddick, in The Making of Johnson's Dictionary, indicates (p.122) 62 cites added in 1773 Dict. vol. 2.
-The electronic text copy available is not readily searchable, but a brief look at the title below identified some citations.
+A brief look at the title below identified some citations.
 Other citations are likely from this title.]

 Author name and dates: Barten Holyday (1593-1661)